Savage Nights: Plot

 As Samy acquires a taste for sadomasochism and violence, he turns to Jean.
 He moves in with him, leaving Marianne, who angrily berates Jean.
 After a fight with racist skinheads, Samy finally consummates his relationship with Jean and tells him that he loves him.
 Laura turns increasingly angry and desperate, disappointed in her relationship with Jean.
 "Help me to leave you!" is her pathetic cry.
 Jean is emotionally closed.
 After a night out of drinking and partying Jean yells "I want to live" to his friends but mostly he seems in denial that he is dying.
 The next morning Laura finds him in bed not only with Samy but with his ex-girlfriend.
 Laura throws a big tantrum and from then on, she leaves endless, long messages on Jean's answering machine.
 In some she begs for love, in others she threatens to ruin his life.

 Reaching the breaking point, Laura threatens Jean with committing suicide and tells him that he has infected her with HIV.
 Only then, Jean intervenes and with Laura's mother they find psychological help for her.
 Jean repeatedly fails to find meaning in his life.
 A conversation with his mother is only painful.
-Returning home, he is involved in car accident.
+Returning home, he is involved in a car accident.
 He is as reckless in his sex life as with HIV medication, which he avoids when it interferes with his drinking and partying.

 After sometime, Jean looks again for Laura.
 He finally wants to tell her that he loves her but she has overcome her turbulent relationship with him.
 Making peace with herself, Laura has a new boyfriend.
 Jean and Laura have a short conversation, they kiss tenderly and part ways.
 Jean finally finds peace with his HIV status and with his life.